 Why join this team?
 For injured and orphaned wildlife, time is critical.
 For a wild animal to have a chance a survival, they need to be quickly rescued, stabilized, and delivered to the Wildlife Center for care.
 We try to get all animals into the Wildlife Center within the first 24 hours.
 If you can drive a single leg of a rescue journey, you make an incredible difference in a wild animal's chance at survival.

 Get Involved!
 To volunteer for this team, please take the following steps:

 1. Complete and submit this Statewide Transport Volunteer Application by e-mail or mail.

 2. E-Mail firstname.lastname@example.org to confirm your availability and with any questions.

-We will provide 6-8 trainings statewide in April 2018, based on the number of volunteers we have in a region.
+We will provide 6-8 trainings statewide in 2021, based on the number of volunteers we have in a region and ongoing COVID restrictions.
 If you have a small meeting space in your area we could use for a 2-hour training, please let us know!